News from January 2014

 To read more, go to the NPR Story Here

-We’ve had a tremendous reaction to the Made Strong shirts and sweatshirts by Nico Apparel.
+We’ve had a tremendous reaction to the Made Strong shirts and sweatshirts.
 Read on to learn more about the man behind the brand.

 Nico Apparel was born out of a desire to inspire people who are affected by life’s biggest obstacles.
 My background is in copywriting so I figured my best bet was to use my writing skills to put inspirational messages on shirts.
 I knew that the t-shirt market was extremely saturated and that I’d have to stand out to survive.
 I came up with a mission and that mission was to make refreshingly unique and powerful designs that motivate people to overcome that which holds them back.
 Thus, Nico Apparel came to be.